 One of the best things about fall baking is apples.
 From Apple Crumb Sheet Cake to Apple Pecan Cobbler to Classic Apple Pie to just about anything else you can come up with, I am there with a fork and ready for my serving.
 Well, unless I’m making these caramel apple bars—here, there’s no fork required!

-Anyway, back to these bars.
-Apples and cinnamon get together with their good friend caramel to make these even more delicious.
+In these handheld fall treats, apples and cinnamon get together with their good friend caramel to make your dessert extra delicious.
 The crust is packed with butter and oats and cinnamon.
-That’s topped off with caramel.
-Then, apples and even more cinnamon.
+That’s topped with caramel, apples, and even more cinnamon.
 Then, more of that buttery crust tops them off.

 For all of the fans of fall out there, these are a great way to kick off your fall baking.
 Let those apples, caramel, and cinnamon welcome you and your taste buds into cooler weather.

 Why You’ll Love This Caramel Apple Bar Recipe